Medically Reviewed by Renee A. Alli, MD on February 11, 2021

 What to do: If you often feel stressed or anxious, you're taking on too much.
 Tell your parents you need a break.
 Make sure you have enough time to sleep, eat, and hang out with your friends.
 If the pressure gets to be too much, reach out to a counselor.

 You think your brother or sister is your parents' favorite.

 What to do: Your parents might have no idea they're treating you any differently.
 Tell them how you feel.
 If they still don't get it, ask for advice from another adult, like a relative or school counselor.

-Whenever you go shopping with your best friend, she steals something.
+Whenever you go shopping with your best friend, they steal something.

 What to do: Tell your friend you think it's wrong to steal.
-If she won't stop, find another shopping buddy.
-If she keeps shoplifting when you're with her, you could get in trouble, too.
+If they won't stop, find another shopping buddy.
+If they keep shoplifting when you're with them, you could get in trouble, too.